pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.md

 </details>

 ### `--git-repo`

 Git repository from which the workload is going to be created.
-Along with this, `--git-tag`, `--git-commit` or `--git-branch` can be specified.
+With this, `--git-tag`, `--git-commit` or `--git-branch` may be specified.

 ### `--git-branch`

-Branch in a git repository from where the workload is going to be created.
-This can be specified along with a commit or a tag.
+Branch in a Git repository from where the workload is going to be created.
+This may be specified with a commit or a tag.

 <details><summary>Example</summary>